FrancescoZanella/SML_thesis_line_follower_robot/README.md

 - Production mode: the robot uses a pre-trained model built with River to navigate, continuously updating the model as the robot moves.

 ## Getting Started
-CHANGE WEBOTS PYTHON PATH TO THE PYTHON IN THE VENV
 ### Prerequisites

 1. **Webots**: Download and install Webots from [this page](https://cyberbotics.com/).